 A good veil to protect your face and eyes shouldn’t be optional.
 After that, you can save money on your choice of protective clothing by shopping around.

 A bee jacket is less expensive than a full suit.
 We’re over five years into beekeeping and still using our “economy” jackets with attached hoods.
 (Although in the heat of summer I keep dreaming of trying a ventilated jacket.
 Maybe next year.)

 You’ll see a lot of beekeepers on YouTube wearing little in the way of protective clothing.
-While it works for some, it’s not for everyone.
-We recommend beginners opt on the side of caution until you learn what’s comfortable for you.
+While it works for some, it’s not for everyone. (it’s definitely not for me!)
+We recommend beginners opt on the side of caution (dollar-wise) until you learn what’s comfortable for you.

 You can buy all kinds of feeders.
 Or you can make your own.

 We’ve used plastic bags full of syrup to feed.
 Mason jars or plastic containers that seal tightly work fine.
 Using a 1/16th inch bit, put holes in the top with a drill.